Boredom busting toys and gadgets to keep your tween happy on long journeys

-Depending on what sort of trip you are going on, this might involving needing a large backpack with all their clothes, toys, electronics, and toiletries; a smaller daypack for Disney or theme park-style trips, or taking their own suitcase along with a smaller car/plane bag.
+Depending on what sort of trip you are going on, this might involve needing a large backpack with all their clothes, toys, electronics, and toiletries; a smaller daypack for Disney or theme park-style trips, or taking their own suitcase along with a small car/plane bag.

 (Always discretly double check your tweens packing before you go!)

 Set Rules for Screen Time

 We have found that it’s best to lead by example when it comes to limiting screen time while travelling.
-If the focus of our trip is to spend family time together, it’s not exactly fair to forbid screen time for our tweens yet spending hours on our phones and laptops ourselves.
+If the focus of our trip is to spend family time together, it’s not exactly fair to forbid screen time for our tweens yet to spend hours on our phones and laptops ourselves.

-We suggest slotting time each day for screen time and set rules for when phones and tablets need to be put away.
+We suggest slotting time each day for screen time and setting rules for when phones and tablets need to be put away.
 If your tween knows the expectations ahead of time, it should be less challenging to maintain consistency while travelling.